Mining proposals may include applications for Mineral Leases, Extractive Mineral Leases, Retention Leases and Miscellaneous Purposes Licences.

 Specific requirements for information expected to be provided by the proponent in support of their application is given in Determinations.

 Information for landowners who might be directly affected by proposals, including information on important legal rights that some landowners may have in regard to mining on or adjacent to their land is given in Minerals Regulatory Guidelines MG4 - Guidelines: landowner rights and access arrangements in relation to mineral exploration and mining in South Australia (.pdf 1.1Mb)

 Full copies of all submissions received are forwarded to the proponent and may be made available for public inspection unless confidentiality is requested.

 If there are any parts of your submission you do not want to be made public, please indicate this clearly in your submission.

-Submissions may be quoted in the response document submitted by the proponent or in DMITRE's assessment report.
+Submissions may be quoted in the response document submitted by the proponent or in the Department of State Development's assessment report.

 Other issues raised may be:

 The Minister will consider this response when assessing the application.
 If the application is granted, conditions will be attached to the approval.
 Often these conditions will incorporate matters that have been raised by public submissions.